Managing Re-Entry Anxiety as COVID-19 Restrictions Ease

 - You are experiencing physical symptoms like shortness of breath, chest pain, panic attacks, sweating, nausea or stomach pain.

-Your family doctor, psychologist or other health professional can help you find more strategies to manage your anxiety or suggest medications that may be beneficial.
+Your family doctor, psychologist or another health professional can help you find more strategies to manage your anxiety or suggest medications that may be beneficial.
 Telehealth services through your primary care provider or a therapist or free apps like Anxiety Canada’s MindShift are also great ways to get the support you need from home.